logo

 The process of developing diabetes

-1. 1.
-The food we eat passes through a 9-meter-long tube connecting the stomach, small intestine, large intestine, and anus before being expelled as stool.
+1. The food we eat passes through a 9-meter-long tube connecting the stomach, small intestine, large intestine, and anus, and then exits as feces.

 2.

 3. 2.
-During the passage of food through the tube, all absorbed substances are sent to the liver, which converts them into glucose.
+All absorbed substances from the food passing through the tubes go to the liver, and the liver converts them into glucose.

 1. 3.
-Glucose circulates through the blood and returns to muscle cells.
+Glucose circulates in the blood and returns to muscle cells.

 2.

 3. 4.
-Since glucose alone cannot enter the cells, insulin helps facilitate its entry.
+Glucose alone cannot enter the cell, so insulin helps it enter.

 4.